 For the past 14 years, Tiffany Renee has enjoyed infusing her bellydance studies with elements of taichi and jazz.
 She hopes that you, too, are delighted in her usually geeky and nuanced, performance.

 Q: How do I purchase tickets for Winterlux?

 Visit our ticketing page to purchase tickets to Winterlux.
 Tickets may also be for sale at the door (depending on availability), so purchasing advance tickets is highly recommended.

-Q: How can I sign up for workshops with Jill Parker?
+Q: How can I sign up for workshops with Michelle Sorensen?

-Visit our workshop page to register for workshops with Jill Parker.
+Visit our workshop page to register for workshops with Michelle Sorensen.

 Q: Where should I park if I'm attending Winterlux?

 Metered street parking is available in front of the theatre.
 Patrons are also welcome to park at Sears located 1 block east at Irving Park & Cicero.